ScorpiosCrux/Budget-Smart/README.md

 	- using SASS styled syntax (package does not need to be installed)
 - Seperate it when you can group it together

+## Hooks
+- Using hooks allows us to better organize our component logic into reusable functions!

 ## Known Issues and Weird things: